eCommerce

 Payment gateway

 A payment gateway is exactly what it sounds like.
-Imagine it like a physical gate that gives you access to a back alley between banks.
+Imagine it as a physical gate that gives you access to a back alley between banks.
 That will give you a good visual image to help you picture the concept.

 It’s a secured pathway for transaction information to pass between banks almost instantly.
 Information gets added to the gateway and passed between banks to authorize and facilitate the movement of money.
 If that visual doesn’t do it for you, you can also picture it like a physical terminal that you would normally see on a checkout counter, just the digital version.